 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the Standard Mark.

 6 SAMPLING

-The samples of the polycarbonate lathi shall be drawn and the criteria for conformity determined as prescribed in Annex B.
+The samples of the polycarbonate Lathi shall be drawn and the criteria for conformity determined as prescribed in Annex B.

 ANNEX A

 (Clause 2)

 LIST OF REFERRED STANDARDS